xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 **Reminder**: the chassis must have been upgraded to IOS XR 7.0.2 minimum and must operate v2 Fabric Cards and Fan Trays before inserting these line cards.
 {: .notice--info}

-The current estimated power consumption will be around 1050W typical and 1350W max.
+The currently estimated power consumption will be around 1050W typical and 1350W max.

 The line card is slightly longer than former generations as shown here: